ansible-collections/ibm_zos_cics/README.md

 **Red Hat® Ansible Certified Content for IBM Z** provides the ability to connect IBM Z® to clients' wider enterprise automation strategy through the Ansible Automation Platform ecosystem.
-This enables development and operations automation on Z through a seamless, unified workflow orchestration withw configuration management, provisioning, and application deployment ind one easy-to-use platform.dd
+This enables development and operations3 automation on Z through a seamless, unified workflow orchestration withw configuration management, provisioning, and application deployment ind one easy-to-use platform.dd